imhojang/crepe/content/blog/my-twelveth-post/TIL- why var and let bindings behave differently using setTimeOut function.md

 }
 ~~~

-After understanding why the actual clog of `i` is different from the expection was
+After understanding why the actual clog of `i` using `var` keyword is different from the expection, these questions followed up inside my head:
 >"Why does the variable `i` do not get affected in the same way?"
 >"Why does it clog 0, 1, 2, 3, 4, 5 seconds after the execution of the function?"
 >"Shouldn't it clog each iteration after 6 seconds if it is consistent with the logic above?"

 After giving some thought, I realized that setTimeout's first argument, `function { console.log(i);}`, behaves differently from the second argument, `i * 1000`.